What is the Anti-lock Braking System (ABS)?

 Why is the ABS light on?

-When you see the ABS light on your dashboard, it's important to understand what it means and why it's illuminated.
+When you see the ABS light on your dashboard, it's essential to understand what it means and why it's illuminated.
 The ABS light is a warning indicator that signals a problem with your car's Anti-lock Braking System.
-This system prevents your wheels from locking up during hard braking, ensuring you maintain control and stability while driving.
+This system is designed to prevent your wheels from locking up during hard braking, ensuring that you maintain control and stability while driving.

 There are several reasons why the ABS light might be on, and it's crucial to address the issue as soon as possible to ensure your vehicle's safety.
 Some common reasons for the ABS light to come on include: